Unforgiven (2008): Aftermath

+Raw

 On the September 8 episode of Raw, it was announced that CM Punk would challenge Chris Jericho in an attempt to win back the World Heavyweight Championship, with the two fighting in a Steel Cage match the following week.
 On the following week's Raw, Jericho escaped the cage before Punk, and thus retained his championship.
 Later that night, General Manager Mike Adamle announced that Batista would face JBL in a number one contender's match at No Mercy.
 Following this announcement, Shawn Michaels announced that he would be facing Jericho in a ladder match for the World Heavyweight Championship at No Mercy.
 Two weeks later on the September 29 episode of Raw, Jericho and Lance Cade faced a reunited D-Generation X (Michaels and Triple H) in a tag team match, which D-Generation X won via disqualification.
 At No Mercy, Batista defeated JBL to become number one contender for the World Heavyweight Championship, and Jericho defeated Michaels to retain the World Heavyweight Championship.